Your mortgage lender takes you to court – how to prepare for the court hearing

 The judge will also want to be sure that granting your mortgage lender a possession order, which could lead to you being evicted from your home, is the last resort.

 If there are no complicated issues of law to decide, the judge will usually make a decision there and then, providing they have enough information before the hearing.
 The decision the judge makes is called a judgment.

-If your case is more complicated, the judge may not be able to make an immediate decision.
-In this situation, the judge may put the case on hold (adjourn the case) and give directions about what will happen next.
+If your case is more complicated, the judge might not be able to make an immediate decision.
+In this situation, the judge might put the case on hold (adjourn the case) and give directions about what will happen next.
 The court will confirm these directions in writing later.

 For more information about the decisions a judge can make at a mortgage arrears hearing, see What happens when your mortgage lender takes you to court.

 For more information about how to deal with mortgage problems see:

 - How to sort out your mortgage problems

 - The mortgage arrears fact sheet in Credit and debt fact sheets